Understanding APIs and API proxies

 You can visualize API proxies as shown by the graphic below.
 A basic request and response exchange between an app (HTTP client) and a backend service is managed in an API proxy by a ProxyEndpoint and TargetEndpoint.

-A great way to learn about API proxies is to work with samples.
-For working examples refer to the API Platform samples on Github.
+A great way to learn about API proxies is to work with the samples as described in Using the samples.

 Help or comments?